-- If a party or witness does not submit to questioning at the Hearing, the Hearing Panel has the discretion to decide how much weight to give to statements or information provided by any party or witness who did not submit to cross-examination at the hearing.
-The hearing panel can consider the reliability of the statements or information, the reason the individual did not participate in cross-examination, and any other factors the panel considers relevant. - The University may still proceed with a Hearing in the absence of a party, and may reach a determination of responsibility in their absence, including through any evidence gathered that does not constitute a "statement" by that party unless the "statement" is the alleged harassment.
+- The Hearing Panel has the discretion to decide how much weight to give to statements or information provided by any party or witness who did not submit to cross-examination at the hearing.
+The Hearing Panel can consider the reliability of the statements or information, the reason the individual did not participate in cross-examination, and any other factors the Hearing Panel considers relevant. - The University may still proceed with a Hearing in the absence of a party, and may reach a determination of responsibility in their absence.